AlexanderHBerger/cross-dim_i2g/README.md

-# Relationformer: A Unified Framework for Image-to-Graph Generation
+# Cross-domain and Cross-dimension Learning for Image-to-Graph Transformers

+## Acknowledgement

+This repository is largely based on the relationformer repository and paper.
+For more information we refer to https://github.com/suprosanna/relationformer and the corresponding paper.

 ## Requirements
 * CUDA>=9.2